-The Corporation's exploration, development and mining activities are situated entirely in two countries
+The Corporation's exploration, development and mining activities are situated entirely in three countries

-The Corporation conducts its exploration, development and mining activities entirely in Botswana and South Africa.
-Galane believes that the Government of Botswana and the Government of South Africa support the development of natural resources.
-There is no assurance that future political and economic conditions in Botswana and South Africa will not result in their respective governments adopting different policies respecting foreign development and ownership of mineral resources.
+The Corporation conducts its exploration, development and mining activities entirely in Botswana, South Africa, and the United States.
+Galane believes that the Government of Botswana, the Government of South Africa, and the Government of the United States support the development of natural resources.
+There is no assurance that future political and economic conditions in Botswana, South Africa, and the United States will not result in their respective governments adopting different policies respecting foreign development and ownership of mineral resources.
 Any such change in policy may result in changes in laws affecting ownership of assets, land tenure and mineral concessions, taxation, royalties, rates of exchange, environmental protection, labour relations, repatriation of income and return of capital, which may affect both the Corporation's ability to undertake exploration and development activities in respect of future properties as well as its ability to continue to explore, develop and mine those properties in respect of which it has obtained mineral exploration rights to date.